dzackgarza/Math-Flashcards/Decks/QualRealAnalysis.md

 First and Second Category
 %

-- A subset is *first category* iff it is an (arbitrary) union of nowhere dense sets
+- A subset is *first category* iff it is countable union of nowhere dense sets.
 - A subset is *second category* otherwise.
 %
 definition